A Police Killing Without a Hint of Racism

-On January 18, 2016, Daniel Shaver, a traveling pest-control worker, finished his shift and returned to his motel, a La Quinta Inn and Suites in Mesa, Arizona.
+On January 18, 2016, Daniel Shaver, a traveling pest-control worker, was in between shifts at his motel, a La Quinta Inn and Suites in Mesa, Arizona.
 In the elevator, he met a man and woman who’d just finished their own workdays, the two later testified in court.
 Did they want to join the 26-year-old Texan for Bacardi shots in his room?

 They’d already begun drinking when one of the guests asked about an unmarked case in the corner.
 Was it musical instrument?
 No, a pellet gun.
 He used it at work.
-His job was to go hunt down birds that had flown into a Wal-Mart.
+His job was to go hunt down birds that had flown into businesses including Walmart.
 Soon he was standing by his room’s window showing off his pellet gun to the man.
 Down below, two motel guests in the La Quinta Inn and Suites hot tub looked up and saw a man with a gun near a fifth-floor window.
 Someone called 911.

 By the time six police officers gathered in the fifth-floor hallway, Daniel Shaver was intoxicated.
 The other man had already left and gone back to his own room.
 The woman was still there.
 When they were ordered out of the room by cops, Shaver appeared confused.